Off-road vehicle

 Mercedes-Benz Unimog in the Dunes of Erg Chebbi in Morocco.
 The vehicle's portal gear axles provide high ground clearance.

 An off-road vehicle (ORV), also known as an off-highway vehicle (OHV), overland vehicle or adventure vehicle, is a type of transportation specifically engineered to navigate unpaved roads and surfaces.
 These include trails, forest roads, and other low-traction terrains.
 Off-road vehicles are widely used in various contexts, from recreational activities to practical applications like agriculture and construction.
-Events such as the annual Dakar Rally, which spans multiple countries and challenges participants with diverse and extreme terrains, have brought significant attention to these vehicles.
+Events such as the annual Dakar Rally have brought significant attention to these vehicles.